adnanh/webhook/docs/Webhook-Parameters.md

         set group ID after opening listening port; must be used with setuid -setuid int
-        set user ID after opening listening port; must be used with setgid -template
+        set user ID after opening listening port; must be used with setgid -socket string
+        path to a Unix socket (e.g. /tmp/webhook.sock) or Windows named pipe (e.g. \\.\pipe\webhook) to use instead of listening on an ip and port; if specified, the ip and port options are ignored
+  -template
         parse hooks file as a Go template -tls-min-version string